AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/salesforce-service-cloud.md

 ## Next steps

 By following this tutorial, you have established a connection to your SSC account.
-You can now continue on to the next tutorial and [configure a dataflow to bring Customer Success data into Platform](../../dataflow/customer-success.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring Customer Success data into [!DNL Platform]](../../dataflow/customer-success.md).